University of Minnesota Procedure

 • Office of the General Counsel

-1. SFR will add collection notes to the Customer Conversation page in EFS documenting interactions with the sponsor.
+1. SFR will add collection notes to the Customer Conversation page in EFS to document interactions with the sponsor.

-2. Departments should review the Accounts Receivable Aging report on a monthly basis and contact SFR or enter a Customer Conversation in EFS when they have information regarding an open invoice (e.g. service issues with a particular sponsor).
+2. Departments should review an accounts receivable aging report on a monthly basis and contact SFR when they have information regarding an open invoice (for example, service issues with a particular sponsor).

 3. Departments must remove costs from sponsored projects to a non-sponsored program for amounts deemed uncollectible after reasonable collection efforts have been taken.
 Specific instructions for departments and SFR are outlined in Administrative Procedure: Moving Uncollectible Costs to Non-Sponsored Programs.